grafana/tutorials/content/tutorials/build-a-panel-plugin.md

 ---
-title: Build a Panel Plugin
+title: Build a panel plugin
 summary: Learn at how to create a custom visualization for your dashboards.
 id: build-a-panel-plugin
 categories: ["plugins"]